OpenZeppelin/openzeppelin-contracts/README.md

 Past audits can be found in [`audits/`](./audits).

-Smart contracts are a nascent techology and carry a high level of technical risk and uncertainty.
+Smart contracts are a nascent technology and carry a high level of technical risk and uncertainty.
 Although OpenZeppelin is well known for its security audits, using OpenZeppelin Contracts is not a substitute for a security audit.

 OpenZeppelin Contracts is made available under the MIT License, which disclaims all warranties in relation to the project and which limits the liability of those that contribute and maintain the project, including OpenZeppelin.
 As set out further in the Terms, you acknowledge that you are solely responsible for any use of OpenZeppelin Contracts and you assume all risks associated with any such use.